We are committed to helping you find your professional calling—that’s why we offer liberal arts & professional studies programs.

 The International Studies major includes core courses from the fields of anthropology, communications, economics, history, sociology, and theology.
 Along with the four-semester modern language requirement and study abroad, this emphasis explores a variety of topics related to history and political thought.

 Get your hands dirty in the soil of other cultures.
 Students in the department’s major choose an emphasis in Global Literature and Arts, International Development, International Relations, or Missiology and are required to engage in 1 to 4 semesters of off-campus study in one of CUI’s study abroad programs.

 Building on the Exercise and Sport Science Core Courses, train in subjects like Nutritional Science, Functional Exercise for the Older Adult, Exercise Testing and Prescription, Exercise Psychology, Advanced Exercise Physiology and conduct Research in Kinesiology.

 Aligned to the broad subject matter competencies of the Elementary Subject Matter Preparation Program approved by the state of California the Liberal Studies major is designed for students preparing to be elementary or multiple subject teachers.

 Building on the broad foundations of the Liberal Studies major, studies are concentrated in General Biology 1 & 2 and your choice of Genetics, Ecology, or Plant Biology.

-Drawing on the foundation of the Humanities and Fine Arts core, this emphasis explores American or English Literature, Major American or English Writers, Shakespear, and an elective of your choosing.
+Drawing on the foundation of the Liberal Arts core, this emphasis explores American or English Literature, Major American or English Writers, Shakespeare, and an elective of your choosing.